 Countries all around the world are powering towards a low-carbon future by embracing solar, wind and geothermal energy.
 Read on to find out which countries are leading the charge.

-In 2015, Sweden threw down the gauntlet with an ambitious goal: to eliminate fossil fuels from electricity generation by 2040 within its borders, and immediately ramping up investment in solar, wind, energy storage, smart grids, and clean transport.
+In 2015, Sweden threw down the gauntlet with an ambitious goal: to eliminate fossil fuels from electricity generation by 2040 within its borders, and has ramped up investment in solar, wind, energy storage, smart grids, and clean transport.
 And the best part?
 The Swedes are challenging everyone else to join them in a race to become the first 100% renewable country.
-Now that's a competition where everyone wins!
+Now that’s a competition where everyone wins!

-Thanks to its unique geography and commitment to environmental preservation, small but mighty Costa Rica meets a huge amount of its energy needs (99% in 2015!) using hydroelectric, geothermal, solar, wind, and other low-carbon sources.
+Thanks to its unique geography and commitment to to the environment, small but mighty Costa Rica has produced 95% of its electricity from hydro, geothermal, solar and wind over the past four years.
 Next on the horizon: Costa Rica aims to be entirely carbon-neutral by 2021.

 Nicaragua generated of its electricity from renewables in 2017.
 In 2012, Nicaragua invested the fifth-highest percentage worldwide of its GDP in developing renewable energy.
 Next on the to-do list: The country is aiming for 90% renewables by 2020, with the majority of electricity coming from wind, solar, and geothermal sources.

 Great Scot!
-The answer to Scotland's energy needs is blowing in the wind.
+The answer to Scotland’s energy needs is blowing in the wind.
 In October, wind power generated 98% of Scotland’s electricity needs.

 Germany is a world leader in renewable energy and in the first half of 2018 it produced enough electricity to power every household in the country for a year.
 The country has also set an ambitious target to get 65% of their electricity from renewables by 2030.
 For a relatively cloudy country of over 80 million people, Germany is looking forward to a seriously bright future with solar energy!

-Uruguay is now 95% powered by renewables after less than 10 years of concerted effort.
-The country invested heavily in wind and solar with no subsidies or increases in consumer costs.
+Uruguay is now almost 100% powered by renewables almost after less than 10 years of concerted effort.
+The country invested heavily in wind and solar, rising from just 40% renewables as recently as 2012.
 The secret?
-"Clear decision-making, a supportive regulatory environment, and a strong partnership between the public and private sector."
+“Clear decision-making, a supportive regulatory environment, and a strong partnership between the public and private sector.”